Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 There are many materials that can be used to make a tent.
 In this blog post, we will discuss three of the most popular materials: Silpoly, Silnylon, and DCF.

-Thru-hiking tents are largely made from three primary materials: SilNylon, SilPoly, and DCF or Dyneema Composite Fabrics.
+Thru-hiking tents are made mainly from three primary materials: SilNylon, SilPoly, and DCF or Dyneema Composite Fabrics.
 These all have a range of benefits and drawbacks that can make them a perfect choice for a thru-hiker, benefits range from durability, cost, weight, and much more.

-Let’s take a look at the most common fabrics used for a tent in the land of long-distance hiking and then we can dig into why each is good and bad along with how they stack up against each other.
+Let’s take a look at the most common fabrics used for a tent in the land of long-distance hiking, and then we can dig into why each is good and bad, along with how they stack up against each other.

 Digging Into Fabric and the Frequent Terminology